-I’m a SUCKER for potato skins – I mean – what’s not to love?
-I’ve never made them at home – until now!
-These air fryer potato skins are so much quicker and man on man – I can tell you – I ate the whole plateful.
+I’m such a SUCKER for potato skins – I mean – what’s not to love?
+I’d never made them at home – and now I make them all the time!
+These air fryer potato skins from scratch are so much better than the frozen ones!
 Oye!
 Cheese, bacon, sour cream – I’m hungry again already!

 What kind of potatoes should you use for potato skins?